camunda/camunda-docs-manual/content/webapps/welcome/configuration.md

 # Custom links

-Can be used to add some uesful links for the user, such as other application or intranet.
+Can be used to add some useful links for the user, such as other applications or intranet sites.

 ## Example